ajaykumarreddy7474/Audio/README.txt

 COPY and PASTE the above link in the browser.

-Note: At first, images take several seconds to load in the browser.
+Note: At first, Image and Music files take several seconds to load in the browser.
-Please be patient till the images load.
+Please be patient till the data-file loads.

 Task-2: